 Raymond Loewy – American Industrial Graphic Designer

-After a brief but promising career as a fashion illustrator, Raymond Loewy dedicated his talent to the field of industrial design.
-Loewy’s creative genius was innate, and his effect on the industry was immediate.
-He literally revolutionized the industry, working as a consultant for more than 200 companies and creating product designs for everything from cigarette packs and refrigerators, to cars and spacecrafts.
-Loewy lived by his own famous MAYA principle – Most Advanced Yet Acceptable.
-He believed that, “The adult public’s taste is not necessarily ready to accept the logical solutions to their requirements if the solution implies too vast a departure from what they have been conditioned into accepting as the norm.”
-(Official Site of Raymond Loewy)
+Following a relatively brief but auspicious period as a fashion illustrator, Raymond Loewy proceeded to apply his considerable abilities to the domain of industrial design.
+Loewy’s creative genius was innate, and his impact on the industry was immediate and significant.
+He was a seminal figure in the field, working as a consultant for over two hundred companies and creating product designs for a diverse range of items, including cigarette packs, refrigerators, cars, and spacecraft.
+Loewy espoused the principle of MAYA (Most Advanced Yet Acceptable) in his own life.
+He held the view that “the adult public’s taste is not necessarily ready to accept logical solutions to their requirements if the solution implies a significant departure from what they have been conditioned to accept as the norm.”
+(Official website of Raymond Loewy)

 Raymond Loewy

-Called the man who shaped America and spanning a career of nearly 60 years, he was born on November 5th 1893 in Paris, France he was the son of Maximillian Loewy a Jewish Viennese journalist and Frenchwoman Marie Labalme.
-He was educated in France and received a degree in Engineering.
-In World War One he joined the French Army and joined the corps of Engineers.
-He emigrated to the United States after the war and set initially to work as a window designer for well known stores such as Macy’s, Wanamaker’s, and Saks.
-He was a fashion illustrator for Vogue and Harper’s Bazaar.
-He became a United States citizen in 1938 and married Viola Erickson in 1948 and had a daughter Laurence.
+The individual in question, who was known as the man who shaped America, had a career that spanned nearly 60 years.
+He was born on 5 November 1893 in Paris, France, to Maximillian Loewy, a Jewish Viennese journalist, and Frenchwoman Marie Labalme.
+He received his education in France, where he obtained a degree in engineering.
+During the First World War, he enlisted in the French Army and served as a member of the Corps of Engineers.
+Subsequent to the conclusion of the war, he relocated to the United States and commenced employment as a window designer for prominent establishments, including Macy’s, Wanamaker’s, and Saks.
+He was employed as a fashion illustrator for Vogue and Harper’s Bazaar.
+In 1938, he became a naturalised citizen of the United States of America.
+He married Viola Erickson in 1948 and they had a daughter, Laurence.

-Among his numerous honours and awards – from the gold medal, in transportation (for GG-1 Locomotive Design), international exposition, Paris 1937; Royal Designer for Industry, Royal Society of Arts, London, 1937; to the award from the President of France, 1980 – became honorary citizen of France.
-He was named one of the 100 ‘Most influential Americans of the 20th Century’ by Life Magazine and one of the ‘Thousand Makers of the 20th Century’ by the Sunday Times.
-He was Founding Member and Fellow of the American Society of Industrial Designs (President 1946).
+He was the recipient of numerous honours and awards, including the gold medal in transportation (for GG-1 Locomotive Design) at the 1937 International Exposition in Paris; the title of Royal Designer for Industry from the Royal Society of Arts in London in the same year; and an award from the President of France in 1980.
+He was also made an honorary citizen of France.
+He was named one of the 100 most influential Americans of the 20th century by Life magazine and one of the thousand makers of the 20th century by the Sunday Times.
+He was a founding member and fellow of the American Society of Industrial Design, serving as president in 1946.

 Loewy retired at the age of 87 in 1980 and returned to his native France.
-He died in his Monte Carlo residence in 1986.
-He was survived by his second wife Viola and their daughter Laurence.
-In 1992 Viola Loewy and British American Tobacco established the Raymond Loewy Foundation in Hamburg, Germany.
-The foundation was established to promote the discipline of industrial design internationally and preserve the memory of Raymond Loewy.
-An annual award of €50,000 is granted to outstanding designers in recognition of their lifetime achievements.
-Recent grantees include Philippe Starck and Dieter Rams.
-In 1998, Laurence Loewy established Loewy Design in Atlanta, Georgia to manage her father’s continued interests in the United States.
-Laurence died on October 15, 2008 and is survived by her husband David Hagerman and their son Jacque Loewy.
-David Hagerman currently manages Loewy Design and the Loewy Estate.
-The Loewy Estate is currently cataloging the Loewy archives and raising funds to open the Raymond Loewy Museum of Industrial Design, originally envisioned by Laurence Loewy.
+He passed away in his residence in Monte Carlo in 1986.
+He was survived by his second wife, Viola, and their daughter, Laurence.
+In 1992, Viola Loewy and British American Tobacco established the Raymond Loewy Foundation in Hamburg, Germany.
+The foundation was established with the objective of promoting the discipline of industrial design on an international scale and preserving the memory of Raymond Loewy.
+An annual grant of €50,000 is bestowed upon exemplary designers in acknowledgement of their exceptional lifetime achievements.
+Notable recent recipients of the grant include Philippe Starck and Dieter Rams.
+In 1998, Laurence Loewy established Loewy Design in Atlanta, Georgia, with the objective of managing her father’s continued interests in the United States.
+Laurence Loewy passed away on 15 October 2008, survived by her husband, David Hagerman, and their son, Jacques Loewy.
+David Hagerman currently oversees the management of Loewy Design and the Loewy Estate.
+The Loewy Estate is currently engaged in the process of cataloguing the Loewy archives and raising funds for the establishment of the Raymond Loewy Museum of Industrial Design, which was originally conceived by Laurence Loewy.

 Leave a Reply